jay-aye-see-kay/Full-Stack-Vue.js-2-and-Laravel-5/README.md

 Unfortunately keypresses are handled by the body tag (unless something is in focus, like a text box in use), and a vue instance must be inside the body tag.
 So we can't just attach a key listener to our element we have to use some traditional JS.

 A good example of attaching a key listener for the the escape key is below.
 We have a method to listen for all keypresses and set `escPressed` if esc was pressed.
-The listener is added when the vue instance is added and remove with the vue instance.
+The listener is added when the vue instance is added and removed with the vue instance.

 ```js
 new Vue({